jfirme-sys/jfirme-sys/README.md

 Here are some specs about me:

-💻 Front-end developer Html, Css and Js
+💻 Front-end developer Html, Css and Js <br>
-📚 Studying and building things with ReactJS
+📚 Studying and building things with ReactJS <br>
-📫 Anything, send me an e-mail: julianofirme23@gmail.com 📟 Or discord me: juliano#8578
+📫 Anything, send me an e-mail: julianofirme23@gmail.com <br>
+📟 Or discord me: juliano#8578 <br>